planetoryd/netns-proxy/readme.md

 so that, for example, IPFS does not use the same peerID with and without VPN.

 that achieves anonymity, even though IPFS has no anonymity whatever.

+It's possible to have network namespaces recursively, but directly running this script would run into file name conflicts.
+You need some kind of filesystem sandbox, or modify the script to use a different directory.